 Don’t let your productivity suffer just because you need to move from one application to another.
 GetResponse comes loaded with integrations for popular apps including Amazon Payments, Big Commerce, WooCommerce, Vimeo, WordPress, Shopify, and others.

-When it comes to landing pages, the stakes are high.
+When it comes to high-converting landing pages, the stakes are high.
 So, you can’t afford to slack off.
-You need to invest time and effort into developing high-converting landing pages.
+You need to invest time and effort into developing a landing page so that it lead to higher conversions.
 After all, they can get you more conversions and drive revenue.

 Implement the tips in this article to engage your website visitors and turn them into customers.
 And make it easier on yourself — go ahead, you can try GetResponse for free for 30 days.